Ted Sorensen: Politics after Kennedy

 Sorensen was the national co-chairman for Gary Hart for the 1984 Democratic Party presidential primaries and made several appearances on his behalf.

 In addition to his successful career as a lawyer, Sorensen was also a frequent spokesman for liberal ideals and ideas, writing opinion-editorials and delivering speeches concerning domestic and international subjects.
 For several years during the 1960s, he was an editor of the Saturday Review.

 He was affiliated with a number of institutions, including the Council On Foreign Relations, The Century Foundation, Princeton University, and the Institute of Politics at the Harvard Kennedy School.
 Sorensen was a board member of the International Center for Transitional Justice and an advisory board member of the Partnership for a Secure America, a not-for-profit organization dedicated to recreating bipartisan consensus for American national security and foreign policy.
 He also was chairman of the advisory board to the International Center for Ethics, Justice and Public Life at Brandeis University.
 Sorensen also attended meetings of the Judson Welliver Society, a bipartisan social club composed of former presidential speechwriters.

 During 2007, a model Democratic presidential nomination acceptance speech written by Sorensen was published in the Washington Monthly.
 The magazine had solicited him to write the speech that he would most want the 2008 Democratic nominee to give at the 2008 Democratic National Convention, without regard to the identity of the nominee.

 On March 9, 2007, he spoke at an event with then-senator Barack Obama at New York City's Grand Hyatt Hotel and officially endorsed him in the presidential election in 2008.
 Very active in his campaign, Sorensen spoke early on and frequently about the similarities between Obama's and John Kennedy's presidential campaigns.
-He also provided some assistance with President Obama's 2009 Inaugural Address.
+He also provided some assistance with Obama's 2009 inaugural address.

 Sorensen served on the advisory board of the National Security Network.

 In his book Let The Word Go Forth, Sorensen selects from more than 110 speeches and writings that indicate the importance of historical insights in Kennedy's thoughts and actions.